wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## Do I need to do a swab test before entering Malaysia? {#my-pre-entry-swab}

-No. You will be subject to 14 days of quarantine regardless of whether you have done a pre-departure swab test.
+Yes.
+You must do a pre-departure swab test up to 72 hours before you begin your journey to Malaysia.
+See the [press release][Press Release Ismail Sabri 24May].

 ## What are the procedures I can expect after entering Malaysia? {#after-entering-my-procedures}